hhandika/uce-master-race/README.md

 ### A Little Adventure (Compiling from the Source Code)

-You will need C compiler (GCC or Clang) and gnu make to compile the code.
+You will need C compiler (GCC or Clang) and GNU Make to compile the code.

 1. Clone the project github repo to your computer.